Kim Gordon: Since 2012: Body/Head and other projects

 Gordon published a memoir, Girl in a Band, on February 24, 2015, by HarperCollins imprint Dey Street Books.
 The memoir explores her childhood, life in art and Sonic Youth, and marriage to and divorce from Thurston Moore.
 Its title, Girl in a Band, stems from a lyric in "Sacred Trickster" from Sonic Youth's final album, The Eternal (2009).
 The lyric goes, "What's it like to be a girl in a band?/ I don't quite understand."
 The same year, Gordon appeared in The Nightmare (2015), a German horror film in which she portrayed a schoolteacher, which was released at the Locarno International Film Festival.
 She also contributed to its soundtrack.
 In November that year, Gordon relocated from the Massachusetts home she had shared with Moore and their daughter to her hometown of Los Angeles, purchasing a home in the Franklin Hills neighborhood.

 Also in 2015, Gordon formed the experimental musical group Glitterbust with guitarist Alex Knost, releasing a self-titled debut album in March 2016.
 Gordon then appeared in Tony Oursler's film Imponderable, which screened at the Museum of Modern Art in June 2016.
 On September 12, 2016, Gordon released her first solo single, "Murdered Out", followed on August 20, 2019, by a second solo single, "Sketch Artist".
 A third track, "Air BnB", was released on September 11.
 All tracks appear on her first solo record on Matador Records, No Home Record, which was released on October 13, 2019.

 In 2017, Gordon had a small role on the HBO series Animals, followed by a supporting role in Gus Van Sant's comedy-drama film Don't Worry, He Won't Get Far on Foot.
 Her album No Home Record was rated number 8 of Paste Magazine's "20 Best Punk Albums of 2019".

 Kim Gordon: Lo-Fi Glamour, Gordon's first North American museum solo-exhibition, opened at The Andy Warhol Museum in 2019.
 The exhibition features a commissioned score for Andy Warhol’s 1963–64 silent film Kiss in conversation with text paintings, figure drawings and erotic sculpture.

+In 2020, Rolling Stone ranked Gordon the 39th greatest bassist of all time.

 In December 2021, Gordon recorded a 7" single on Sub Pop Records with J Mascis titled "Abstract Blues" backed with "Slow Boy".

+"Bye Bye" was released as a single in January 2024.
+The track is from Gordon's album The Collective, which was released in March 2024.
+The song is accompanied by an official video starring her daughter Coco Gordon Moore.
+In June 2025, Gordon released a remix to "Bye Bye" featuring lyrics critical of the Trump administration.